 Blue Water Sailing, Diving & Watersports

-Santa Maria Manuela's new owners have given a lot of though into how to offer unique activity holidays on a tall ship over 200 metres long.
+Santa Maria Manuela's new owners have given a lot of though into how to offer unique activity holidays on a tall ship over 200 feet long.
 With the deck spaces to store water sports 'toys' and dive equipment on some specialist dive trips, the keen professional crew offer much more than the sail training experience.
 Adventure charter voyages are open for all age groups.
 The Portuguese are very hospitable people and want you to have a great time on their flagship

 She has been restored to create a comfortable 'mother ship' with well organised hospitality team, but without compromising her ability to offer the real hands on tall ship experience.
 Even complete novices can be taught to become crew on one of the biggest schooners in the world.
 The huge gaff sails are traditionally rigged and it will take teamwork to set all sail on her 4 masts and look magnificent.
 On passage, guest crew will be in working watches, participating in the sailing, steering the ship and lookout duties.